Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: Models of hyperelliptic curves

 \section{Models of hyperelliptic curves}

-In this section, we specialize to the case in which the Galois cover $Y\to X$ that we considered in \S\ref{sec semistable galois covers} is the degree-$2$ map from a hyperelliptic curve $Y$ of genus $g\ge 1$ to the projective line $X := \proj_K^1$ (see \S\ref{sec notation he}).
-Our main aim, for this and the following sections, is computing the relatively stable model $\Yrst$ of $Y$ that we defined in \S\ref{sec semistable relatively stable}.
+Our main aim is now to more explicitly understand the relatively stable model $\Yrst$ of the hyperelliptic curve $Y$.
 After recalling some basic general facts about hyperelliptic curves in \S\ref{sec models hyperelliptic equations}, we describe the semistable models of the line $X$ in \S\ref{sec models hyperelliptic line}.
 After introducing the notion of a \emph{part-square decomposition} of a polynomial in \S\ref{sec models hyperelliptic part-square}, we exploit it in \S\ref{sec models hyperelliptic forming} to describe the model of the hyperelliptic curve $Y$ corresponding to a given smooth model of the line $X$ (i.e.\ to a given disc $D$).
 The special fiber of such models of $Y$ will be more thoroughly studied in \S\ref{sec models hyperelliptic separable}, in which we provide a criterion (given in \Cref{thm part of rst separable}) to decide whether a disc $D$ belongs to the collection $\mathfrak{D}$ that defines the semistable model of the line $\Xrst$ from which $\Yrst$ comes.